KipK/aqara-w100-z2m-converter/README.md

 # Aqara W100 External Converter for Zigbee2MQTT + Home Assistant Blueprint

-**Edit:** Those changed have been merged in zigbee-herdsman-converters by ['PR #10787'](https://github.com/Koenkk/zigbee-herdsman-converters/pull/10787)
+**Edit:** Those changes have been merged in zigbee-herdsman-converters by ['PR #10787'](https://github.com/Koenkk/zigbee-herdsman-converters/pull/10787)
-They will available for next z2m december 2025 release.
+They will be available for next z2m december 2025 release.

 **This project provides:**